MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 ## System and setup requirements

-+ Operating system must be a [supported version of Linux](r-server-install-supported-platforms.md) on a 64-bit with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
-Itanium chips (also known as IA-64) are not supported.
-Multiple-core chips are recommended.
++ Operating system must be a [supported version of 64-bit Linux](r-server-install-supported-platforms.md).

-+ Memory must be a minimum of 2 GB of RAM is required; 8 GB or more are recommended.
-Disk space must be a minimum of 500 MB.
++ Minimum RAM is 2 GB.
+Minimum disk space is 500 MB (8 GB or more is recommended).

 + An internet connection.
-If you do not have an internet connection, for the instructions for an [offline installation](machine-learning-server-linux-offline.md).
+If you do not have an internet connection, use the [offline installation instructions](machine-learning-server-linux-offline.md).

 + Root or super user permissions